Cambricon/CNStream/README.md

 ### Quick Start ###

 This section introduces how to quickly build instructions on CNStream and how to develop your own applications based on CNStream.
+We strongly recommend you to excute `pre_required_helper.sh` to prepare the environment.
+If not, please follow below commands.

 #### **Required environments** ####